Archive for the ‘Green Design’ Category

 The Future of Urban Housing Is Energy-Efficient Refrigerators

-Via MIT Technology Review, an article on how adapting old, energy-inefficient buildings is less sexy but far greener than many high-tech solutions: The scars and pockmarks of the aging apartments and housing units under the purview of the New York City Housing Authority don’t immediately communicate the idea of innovation.
+Via MIT Technology Review, a look at how adapting old, energy-inefficient buildings is less sexy but far greener than many high-tech solutions: The scars and pockmarks of the aging apartments and housing units under the purview of the New York City Housing Authority don’t immediately communicate the idea of innovation.
 The largest landlord in the […]

 Read more »